 The Good Mod is a furniture showroom with an industrial cement floor and large windows, plenty of photo opportunities (so make sure to ask for permission if you plan to do so!).
 It’s spacious and filled with so many cool pieces of furniture, from chairs to cool unique artsy decor pieces.
 They refinish and reupholster vintage furniture and also make new ones in the workshops which occupy more than half of the space.

 Hug Point is the name of a cave that is about an hour and a half away from Portland, just 5 miles south of Cannon Beach.
 Hug Point name was given because people used to hug this particular point at low tide to get around the cave.

-I couldn’t be able to find the ‘cave’ and waterfalls that made it Hug Point, did some Googleing, and found out that it could only be accessible at low tide.
-You’d have to go around that point (left in the photo below), and it should be on the other side.
+I couldn’t be able to find the ‘cave’ and waterfalls that made it Hug Point, did some Google-ing, and found out that it could only be accessible at low tide.
+You’d have to go around that point (left rock corner in the photo right below), and the waterfalls should be on the other side.
 There were a couple and a photographer who made it from the other side without getting too wet, so that’s how I knew to not waste our time walking around trying to find it!
 We’ll be back!

 We drove to Ecola State Park which is literally 18 minutes north passing Cannon Beach.
 It started raining hard and got quite dark, so we just stopped by the viewpoint to take some photos of me wearing my new Cotopaxi travel pack.

 I think I’ve pretty much covered everything food and adventure-wise.
 I did do some shopping at Sephora and Nordstrom while I was in Portland, but I’ll share more of that later.
 Have a relaxing weekend and productive days ahead.